AnuraagaNath/Project-PredthePrice/.github/README.md

    - Beyond cars, our project provides a holistic perspective by delving into the resale price prediction for both Indian bikes and luxury motorcycles.
 This dual focus expands the utility of our models to cater to a broader audience.

 4. **Impressive Prediction Scores:**
-   - The predictive models employed in "Project-PredthePrice" boast consistently high accuracy scores, ranging between 80% and 96%.
+   - The predictive models employed in "Project-PredthePrice" boast consistently high r2 scores, approximate average of 0.9.
 This reliability underscores the robustness of our analytical approach and the meticulous methodology applied in developing these models.

 **About the Car Type Detection Model**
 A dataset named "Vehicle Type Image Dataset (Version 2): VTID2," consisting of approximately 3000 images sourced from an open data repository, was utilized for training a model.
 The dataset citation is provided as: